💬

 Smith Machine

-Some experts would argue that a Origin Smith Machine shouldn't have a place on this list of rack types.
-However, from our experience, there are a large number of facilities who chose to complement their racks with a Smith Machine.
+Some experts would argue that a Smith Machine shouldn't have a place on this list of rack types.
+However, from our experience, many facilities chose to complement their racks with a Smith Machine because it offers a safer way for beginners or lone trainers to practice free-weight movements.

-The Smith Machine looks similar to a half rack or power rack (depending on the model).
-With the exception that the barbell is fixed on vertical runners.
+The Smith Machine looks similar to a half rack or power rack (depending on the model), except that the barbell is fixed on vertical runners.
 These don't allow the bar to deviate from a vertical (or close to vertical) motion.
-Some Smith Machines will also allow forward and backward motion as well as vertical - an example of this would be a 3D Smith.
+Some Smith Machines will also allow forward and backward motion and vertical - an example is a 3D Smith.

 Weight Plate Storage

-Having an outward angled plate storage can also come in handy if you're looking to place multiple lifting racks in a row.
-The angle of the storage means users don't have to squeeze in between two racks to load/unload.
-However, keep in mind this will increase the floor space required for each rack.
-This might limit the total number of racks you're able to place within one area.
+Outward-angled plate storage can also be useful if you're looking to place multiple lifting racks in a row.
+The angle of the storage means users don't have to squeeze in between two racks to load or unload barbells.
+However, remember that this will increase the floor space required for each rack, which might limit the number of racks that can be placed in one area.

 Bar Storage

-If you're planning on offering a variety of bars to your users, integrated bar storage will be useful.
-Short vertical shafts around the back of the rack allow you to store bars away safely while keeping them close by for convenience.
+If you plan on offering a variety of barbells to your users, integrated bar storage will be useful.
+Short vertical shafts around the back of the rack allow you to store bars away while keeping them nearby for convenience and safety.

 Band Pegs

-Many lifting racks will come with pull up handles or a horizontal bar that is meant to be used for pull-ups/chin-ups.
-When buying your rack, it is important you check that your gym has enough room above the rack to complete a full pull up motion (and that it doesn't force your head through the ceiling!).
+Many power racks will include an integrated pull-up bar.
+When buying a rack, it's important to check that your gym has enough room above the rack to complete a full pull-up motion (and that it doesn't force your head through the ceiling!) and that handles have good texture and enough variety in grip positions for users.

 J-Hooks